djeada/Linux-Notes/notes/system_startup.md

 # System startup concepts

-What happens in Linux between the time you push the power button and the time you see the login prompt?
+What happens between the time you push the power button and the time you see the login prompt?

 ## Bootup process

-### BIOS
+### First-stage boot loader

-* Basic input output system.
-* Checks the integrity of the system.
-* The boot loader program is searched for, loaded, and executed.
+When a computer is turned on, the BIOS (Basic Input Output System) performs a power-on self-test (POST) to check the integrity of the system.
+The BIOS then searches for, loads, and executes the boot loader program.
+The boot loader is responsible for transitioning the computer from BIOS to the actual operating system.

-* To alter the boot sequence, hit a specific key (F12 or F2) during BIOS startup.
+To alter the boot sequence, you may need to press a specific key (such as F12 or F2) during BIOS startup.

-### BIOS vs UEFI

-* What is the difference?
-Which one should we support?
-* Both serve as the middle man between hardware and the OS.
-* UEFI is newer program.
-* Usually you have either BIOS or UEFI (Unified Extensible Firmware Interface).
+There are two main types of first-stage boot loaders: BIOS and UEFI (Unified Extensible Firmware Interface).
+BIOS is the older boot loader program, while UEFI is the newer version.
+Most computers have either BIOS or UEFI, but not both.

 ### MBR

-* Master boot record.
-* First sector of bootable disk (/dev/sda or /dev/hda).
+The Master Boot Record (MBR) is the first sector of a bootable disk (such as /dev/sda or /dev/hda).
+It is typically 512 bytes in size and contains:

-* < 512 bytes.
-* Primary boot loader info.
+* Primary boot loader information.
-* Partition table info.
+* Partition table information.
-* Mbr validation check.
+* An MBR validation check.

-### GRUB
+### Second-stage boot loader

-This is hwo the computer transitions from BIOS to the actual OS.

-* Grand unified bootloader.
-* Chooses which kernel image should be executed.
-* Displays the splash screen.
-* Has knowledge of the file system.
-* Newer version is GRUB2.
+One of the most common second-stage boot loaders is GRUB (Grand Unified Bootloader).
+GRUB allows the user to choose which kernel image should be executed and displays a splash screen.
+It also has knowledge of the file system and is able to load modules, such as those for USB or video card support, into the kernel.
+The newer version of GRUB is called GRUB2.

 | GRUB | GRUB2 |
 | ----------- | ----------- |